 Believe it or not we make a bigger difference than we care to admit.
 You may not think so, heck, you may be struggling with pieces of your faith.
 But Jesus followers, no matter the size, are indeed different, for the right reasons, and we should give ourselves a bit more credit for, in our broken way, this pursuit in our lives.

-What if Jesus showed up unexpectedly and asked, “where are you already connected and how are you previewing Kingdom by going deeper in relationship with others?”
+What if Jesus asked, “where are you already connected and how are you previewing Kingdom by going deeper in relationship with others?”
 How would you respond?
 If the answer is, “nobody” it’s time for soul searching.
 If it’s just your church friends our family it could be time to branch out.
 But rather than adding new, chances are you’re already connected in different places, spaces, and people.
 Be encouraged that even in small ways you can and are making a difference by saying, “yes” to Kingdom moments in your midst.